 Peter also has significant expertise in entertainment law, having represented major motion picture studios in fraud actions between artists, on the one hand, and their managers, record labels and production companies, on the other.
 He has, in addition, successfully resolved several commercial disputes for sports franchise owners and athletes, including matters involving agents and others pertaining to territorial rights.

-Business Litigation: Mr. Steinman successfully defended a leading credit card processor in two “bet-the-company” class actions involving usury and violation of the California Invasion of Privacy Act (CIPA) claims.
-Mr. Steinman was able to obtain dismissal of the usury class action claims at the pleading stage by demonstrating that a class action waiver was enforceable and not procedurally and substantively unconscionable as the plaintiffs had argued.
+Business Litigation: Successfully defended a leading credit card processor in two “bet-the-company” class actions involving usury and violation of the California Invasion of Privacy Act (CIPA) claims.
+Obtained dismissal of the usury class action claims at the pleading stage by demonstrating that a class action waiver was enforceable and not procedurally and substantively unconscionable as the plaintiffs had argued.
 The trial court issued an order striking the class action allegations, which transformed a multi-million dollar action into an $18,000 claim.
 The ruling was affirmed on appeal.
 The individual plaintiff was forced to settle for a waiver of appellate costs.
-Mr. Steinman also favorably settled one CIPA claim by demonstrating that individual issues would predominate over common issues, rendering class action status improper.
+Then favorably settled one CIPA claim by demonstrating that individual issues would predominate over common issues, rendering class action status improper.

-Business Litigation: Mr. Steinman obtained a $400,000 settlement of a complex fraud and family law matter against a Hong Kong resident.
+Business Litigation: Obtained a $400,000 settlement of a complex fraud and family law matter against a Hong Kong resident.
 The case emanated from a contentious divorce proceeding in which the opposing spouse fraudulently underreported the estate’s assets.
-After the client was forced into bankruptcy, Mr. Steinman was able to obtain bankruptcy court approval to prosecute a fraud action, forcing the defalcating spouse to settle on favorable terms.
+After the client was forced into bankruptcy, a bankruptcy court approval was obtained to prosecute a fraud action, forcing the defalcating spouse to settle on favorable terms.